fionayyc/last-centurion/crew/derrian.md

 ## 🧭 Personality Snapshot

-Derrian is the calm in the storm—and sometimes the storm himself.
+Kaidan is the calm in the storm—and sometimes the storm himself.
 He leads with principle and restraint, holding the crew together through trust, respect, and the occasional glare that silences a room.

 - **Alignment:** Lawful good with strong internal conflict
 - **Temperament:** Stoic, patient, carries the weight of past failures